Halotel proud of five years achievements, awarding customers

 Halotel proud of five years achievements, awarding customers with “double bundle”

-Dar es Salaam.
-October 2020 Viettel Tanzania Public Limited Trading as Halotel is still celebrating five years of its service since it started its operations in Tanzania.
+Dar es Salaa.
+October 2020 Viettel Tanzania Public Limited Trading as Halotel is still celebrating five years of its service since it started the communication services in Tanzania.
 For all that time, the company has managed to achieve its goals to the maximum, which includes increasing of number for its subscribers.

 In celebrating five years anniversary, Halotel has launched special offers which will enable customers to enjoy communication as an appreciation for choosing Halotel and using Halotel services for since Halotel started the operation in 15 October 2015.
 This is the first time the company is awarding such an offer in the country known as “Double bundle”.